Galapagos Islands Small Group Tour

 Santa Cruz is the most important island in the Galapagos archipelago with the only substantial port town of Puerto Ayora.
 The "bustling" town is home to the vast majority of all residents of the islands combined topping out at a staggering 12,000 people.
 This offers insight into the amount of conservation and protected land on the island despite having the only major town in the whole volcanic island chain.
 From white sand beaches teeming with endemic marine iguana, lush highlands where some of the only giant tortoises in the world still roam, turtle coves, thriving reefs, ancient calderas, & of course, Darwin's Finches all live in harmony with the small human population here (for once!).

 Day Boat Excursions

-*For our two full days staying on Santa Cruz, we'll head off island on exciting day trips via boat and in search of biological wonders!
+*For our two full days staying on Santa Cruz, we'll head off island on exciting day trips via yachts in search of biological wonders!

 * North Seymour Island: Formed by a series of underwater volcanic eruptions, this island is the home to large nesting colonies of blue-footed boobies (awesome to photograph!), great frigate birds, and swallow-tailed gulls.
 Land iguanas and Galapagos snakes can be encountered on a lucky day as well!